terra-quantum-public/tq42sdk/docs/source/CLI_Developer_Guide/Introduction.md

     tq42 auth login
     ```

-    - This command will open a window in your browser where you must enter your TQ42 username and password to authenticate.
+    - This command will open a window in your browser where you must confirm the MFA code, then enter your TQ42 username and password to authenticate.
     - The authentication validity will keep extending as long as you are using it within a 30 day period.